-We are happy to announce that we have reached out to our entire adult patient population to ensure that they are aware of the importance of getting vaccinated against COVID-19.
-We have been able to provide over 100 doses of vaccine ourselves and connect many patients to resources to get successfully vaccinated elsewhere.
-If you have not yet been vaccinated or boosted and desire to do so, we want our patients to know about where to sign up to get the vaccine now that our supply is gone.
-Many of the listed sites are offering the primary series and the vaccine boosters without an appointment.
+We are proud of the work we did during the COVID-19 pandemic to reach out to our entire adult patient population to ensure that they were aware of the importance of getting vaccinated against COVID-19.
+We were able to provide over 100 doses of vaccine ourselves and connect many patients to resources to get successfully vaccinated elsewhere.
+We no longer carry COVID-19 vaccine, but if you have not yet been vaccinated or boosted and desire to do so, we want our patients to know about where to sign up to get the vaccine.
+Many of the listed sites are offering the primary series and the vaccine boosters, usuallly by making an appointment.
 Some sites are offering the vaccine for children ages 6 months and up and the booster for children ages 5 years and up.

 The best resource is the Maine CDC website at http://www.maine.gov/covid19/vaccines/vaccination-sites.